megnergit/Bertelsmann_CloudArchitect_U1/README.md

 RAGRS: GRS (one is read only. more expensive than GRS)
 GZRS: GR + ZRS
 need StorageV2
+ZRS: can read and write at zonal shutdown
+GRS: cannot read at zonal shutdown.
+RAGRS: can read at zonal shutdown.
+BlobStorage: does not have ZRS
+price: Gp2 and Blob same price
 ---
 #### VNet Peering
 - global, over subscritpions, over regions.